MiniGraph Playground – Executive Summary

 What Is an Active Knowledge Graph?

 Traditional property graphs model entities (nodes), relationships (edges), and attributes.
-MiniGraph extends this model by allowing nodes to carry executable skills.
+MiniGraph extends this by allowing nodes to carry executable skills.

 An Active Knowledge Graph: